KevalyaJain/Yes-bank-stock-prediction-ML-model/README.md

   3. Lasso Regression
   4. K Nearest Neighbours (KNN)
 * Compared model performance using different evaluation metrics in order to get the best performing model.

+## Variables Description
+Date:- It contains 1st day of every month from year 2005

+Open:- The open prices of yes bank Stock on that particular date

+High:- The Highest price it reached on that day

+Low:- The lowest price it reached on that day

+close:- The Closing price of Yes bank stock on that particular date (Target Variable)

+We can clearly see that our mean and much higher than our median in every feature so this distribution must be right skewed.

 ## Machine Learning Models